Make your time in the kitchen a breeze with these amazing cooking hacks. Get some new tricks and ideas you haven't thought of before!

 Get your day started off the right way with these kitchen cooking hacks!
 No more getting frustrated and turning to those expensive and unhealthy prepackaged foods for you.
 It's time to be the queen of the kitchen!

 - Dash a little salt in the pan when you’re cooking up foods with lots of grease.
 (We’re talking to you, bacon!)
 Grease splatters will be more likely to stay in the pan where they belong.

 - Use an empty water bottle to separate the egg yolk from whites.
 Hold the bottle upside down and gently squeeze.
-Then, place the opening around egg yolk and stop squeezing the bottle.
+Then, place the opening around the egg yolk and stop squeezing the bottle.
 The yolk will suck right up into the bottle, leaving the egg whites where you need them.
-Save those yolks for later, they're great to add into scrambled eggs!
+Save those yolks for later, they're great for these egg sandwiches!